oVirt/ovirt-site/source/feature/instance-types.html.md

 <!-- -->

-*   When the user selects New VM they are prompted with a dialog where they can name the virtual machine, set a description, pick the instance type, template and set if the virtual machine image should be stateless (default is not stateless).
+*   When the user selects New VM they are prompted with a dialog where they enter for following details
+    -   Data Center
+    -   Cluster
+        -   **TBD : Do we combined Data Center and Cluster to a single field ?**
+    -   Virtual Machine name
+    -   Description
+    -   Instance type
+    -   Template
+    -   Stateless Image (default is not stateless).
         \* Provide a cluster setting allowing configuration of the default image state handling - eg. stateful or stateless
         -   Note: The stateless setting is for the image (template disks) not for the whole virtual machine.

 For example: A template has a 10GB disk containing the operating system.
 If the user specifies that the image is stateless then the template disk will be treated as stateless, however if the user adds another disk (aka a volume to the virtual machine that disk will be treated as stateful.

 *   Selecting blank template should be supported.
-*   This allows users to have no image disk and rely either on diskless images (eg PXE based) or boot from an attached volume.
+*   -   This allows users to have no image disk and rely either on diskless images (eg PXE based) or boot from an attached volume.

 <!-- -->